 If you meet the requirements and are interested in applying, please complete this application and seek a recommendation from your program head/major professor.

 If you are an online student you can complete this application and email it to your graduate program head/major professor for their recommendation.
-Completed applications should be sent to: School of Graduate Studies and Research, 140 Butterfield Hall, Edinboro, PA, 16444.
+Completed applications should be sent to: School of Graduate Studies, 140 Butterfield Hall, Edinboro, PA, 16444.
 Fax: (814) 732-2611.

-AEL Advisor: Dr. Joel Erion, Butterfield Hall 117, email@example.com
+AEL Advisor: Dr. John Ziegler Butterfield Hall, 204C email@example.com